nbelakovski/configs/README.md

 # Copy this directory's .profile into home.
 I wouldn't want to make profile read only since sometimes other programs modify it
 cp .profile ~/
 ```

+For macOS iterm these are the instructions to make option+left or option+right to move a word
+iterm->settings->profiles->keys->key mappings -> remove the things associated with option+left/right
+iterm->settings->keys->key bindings -> add two key bindings to send escape sequences. left should send b, right sends f